 But scoring leads is easier said than done.
 Interpreting a lead’s digital footprints in order to gauge their persona, preferences, position in the purchase cycle and propensity to buy is a sophisticated undertaking.
 Marketing Sherpa also reports that 79% of marketers have not yet implemented lead scoring, which contributes to another recent report from Gartner which shares that 70% of sales leads are either not properly leveraged or completely ignored.

 Many marketers simply throw every lead over the fence to sales.
 But sending leads to the sales team that are not qualified contributes to lead leakage (as sales people ignore leads) and inefficient sales win rates (as sales people invest time and money in unqualified deals they won’t win) and further contributes to the cultural divide between sales and marketing.

-If you’ve not yet implemented lead scoring, consider this 10 step approach.
+If you’ve not yet implemented lead scoring model, consider this 10 step approach.

 - Team with sales.
 Marketers sometimes make the mistake of trying to define a qualified sales lead without collaborating with the sales team.
 Defining a lead is a concerted and on-going process mutually determined by both sales and marketing.
 You want to identify the traits most often associated with serious buyers.
 You may want to identify buy signals by persona or buy cycle phase.
 You also want to use lead scoring to optimize your entire revenue funnel, so it’s wise to define lead cycle stages.
 There’s varying nomenclature, but sales and marketing alignment industry recognized terms include Suspect, Prospect, Marketing Qualified Lead (MQL), Sales Accepted Lead (SAL), Sales Qualified Lead (SQL) and so on.
 Also perform some database profiling to look for the common criteria among your best customers, as well as patterns for both won and lost sale opportunities.